CodeOtter/bulkhead-chart/README.md

 Copies the value of a property from the source to the result only if the result property is undefined.
 For arrays, it will merge the contents of two arrays into one array.
 (Like ```[].concat```) For objects, it copies the value of each property from the source to the result only if the result property is undefined.
+For collections, it will merge the contents of a model into any model with the corresponding ```id``` property.

 ### write(propertyName, defaultValue)
 Copies the value of a property from the source to the result.